List of UK top-ten singles in 1968: Songs from films

 Original songs from various films entered the top 10 throughout the year.
 These included "Mrs. Robinson" (from The Graduate) and "Les Bicyclettes de Belsize" (Les Bicyclettes de Belsize).

-Additionally, "The Good, the Bad and the Ugly (Il buono, il brutto, il cattivo)" from the film of the same name, originally recorded by Ennio Morricone, topped the chart when it was covered by Hugo Montenegro.
+Additionally, "The Good, the Bad and the Ugly" from the film of the same name, originally recorded by Ennio Morricone, topped the chart when it was covered by Hugo Montenegro.

 Best-selling singles

 Until 1970 there was no universally recognised year-end best-sellers list.
 However, in 2011 the Official Charts Company released a list of the best-selling single of each year in chart history from 1952 to date.
 According to the list, "Hey Jude" by The Beatles is officially recorded as the biggest-selling single of 1968.